CPChain/cpchain-dapps-identity/README.md

 + `count()` : count of identies
 + `get(address: address)` : get identity by the address

-Identity need be encoded in JSON, required fields as below:
+Identity need be to encoded in JSON, required fields as below:

 ```json